codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 ## Authentication instructions

-If you just want to play around with the API, a key is already created for you in [Swagger](https://swagger.io/) at [https://g.codefresh.io/api/](https://g.codefresh.io/api/).
-You can make any call interactively and see results right from the browser.
+You can browse the current API at [https://g.codefresh.io/api/](https://g.codefresh.io/api/).

 {% include image.html
 lightbox="true"
-file="/images/integrations/api/get-build.png"
-url="/images/integrations/api/get-build.png"
-alt="Interactive API requests"
-caption="Interactive API requests"
-max-width="70%"
+file="/images/integrations/api/codefresh-api-example.png"
+url="/images/integrations/api/codefresh-api-example.png"
+alt="Browsing the Codefresh API" caption="Browsing the Codefresh API" max-width="70%"
 %}

-You can also copy the `curl` command shown in the UI.
-It includes the key in the request.
+For each call you will also see an example with `curl`.

-If you want to create your own key then click *Account Settings* on the left sidebar and select the *tokens* tab.
+In order to create your own API key then click *Account Settings* on the left sidebar and select the *tokens* tab.
 Click the *generate* button and copy your key.